wasmCloud/wasmcloud.com/docs/cli/link.md

 - `del`

 ### `query`
 Queries all the links in the lattice.
-Links persist in the lattice even if the associated actor or provider are stopped.
+Links persist in the lattice even if the associated component or provider are stopped.

 #### Usage
 ```